Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, and LiteRT-LM

-LocalMode ships three browser LLM providers -- WebLLM (WebGPU), Transformers.js v4 (ONNX), and wllama (llama.cpp WASM).
-All three implement the same LanguageModel interface, so your application code stays identical regardless of the engine underneath.
+LocalMode ships four browser LLM providers -- WebLLM (WebGPU), Transformers.js v4 (ONNX), wllama (llama.cpp WASM), and LiteRT-LM (Google's on-device engine, early preview).
+All four implement the same LanguageModel interface, so your application code stays identical regardless of the engine underneath.
 Here is how to choose.

 Running a large language model inside the browser used to mean picking a single runtime and coupling your entire application to it.
 If you chose WebLLM, you were locked into MLC-compiled models and WebGPU-only hardware.
 If you went with llama.cpp WASM, you accepted slower inference on CPU.
 And switching later meant rewriting every call site.

 LocalMode eliminates that trade-off.
 The @localmode/core package defines a single LanguageModel interface.
-Three separate provider packages -- @localmode/webllm, @localmode/transformers, and @localmode/wllama -- each implement that interface using a different engine.
+Four separate provider packages -- @localmode/webllm, @localmode/transformers, @localmode/wllama, and @localmode/litert -- each implement that interface using a different engine.
 Your application code calls generateText() or streamText() exactly the same way no matter which provider is active.
 Swap a single import, and the engine changes.
 Your UI, your prompts, your streaming logic -- none of it moves.

 The Shared Interface